Choosing the perfect glaze color for white cabinets can transform your kitchen from ordinary to extraordinary.

-There are no hard and fast rules for decorating your home, but there are some glazes that tend to work better with white than others.
-We'll focus on the glazes that work better with white so read on if you want to learn more about them!
+There are no hard and fast rules for decorating your home, but some glazes tend to work better with white than others.
+We’ll focus on these glazes, so read on to learn more about them!

 Can White Cabinets Be Glazed?